jony24a/python-car-game-main/README.md

 By following these instructions, you can enjoy an exciting and challenging gaming experience in the world of fast-paced traffic navigation.
 Good luck!

+# Character Moevement

+In the "Car Game By Jonatan Novoa," character movement is controlled by the player using the left and right arrow keys.
+The player's vehicle starts in the center lane and can move left or right to avoid collisions with other vehicles.
+Continuous forward movement is automatic, and the player earns points by navigating through traffic without crashing.
+Collisions end the game, and players aim to achieve high scores by mastering lane-changing maneuvers.